mtkennerly/madamiru/README.md

 > ![GUI demo](docs/demo-gui.gif)

 ## Installation
-Download the executable for Windows, Linux, or Mac from the [releases page](https://github.com/mtkennerly/madamiru/releases).
+Download the executable for Windows or Linux from the [releases page](https://github.com/mtkennerly/madamiru/releases).
 It's portable, so you can simply download it and put it anywhere on your system.

+A Mac version is planned, but not yet available.

 <!--
 If you prefer, Madamiru is also available via